incubus/bocnet-extension/README.md

 # BOCNET access

-This Chrome extension provides you a limited access to the personal banking system of Bank of China (中国银行).
+This extension provides you a limited access to the personal banking system of Bank of China (中国银行) from Chrome and Safari browsers.

 It is based on the work and ideas from [np-activex project](http://code.google.com/p/np-activex/) and [Tianji Wu](http://www.wutj.info/prj-userscript-bundle)